-- Must complete 3 semester hours in Mathematics at the Pre-calculus Algebra or Finite Math Level
+- Must complete 3 semester hours in Math at the Pre-calculus Algebra or Finite Math Level

-- Must complete 8 semester hours in the Natural Sciences which must include laboratory experiences
+- Must complete 8 semester hours in the Natural Sciences which must include one laboratory experience

 Area IV: History, Social, and Behavioral Sciences / 12

 - Must complete 3 semester hours in History**